 The rainy period of the year lasts for 2.1 months, from January 9 to March 12, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around February 7, with an average total accumulation of 0.7 inches.
+The month with the most rain in Arequipa is February, with an average rainfall of 0.7 inches.

 The rainless period of the year lasts for 9.9 months, from March 12 to January 9.
-The least rain falls around October 29, with an average total accumulation of 0.0 inches.
+The month with the least rain in Arequipa is May, with an average rainfall of 0.0 inches.

 Average Monthly Rainfall in Arequipa